 Where to buy it

 My favorite place to buy strollers and a lot of other baby items is Amazon.
 It usually has the lowest prices, free shipping, free returns and no sales tax.
 How great is that?
-You can get Phil&Teds Verve single in one of the two beautiful colors for $549 on Amazon (free shipping/free returns and no sales tax).
-The DOUBLE version is also available and is currently on sale on Amazon for ONLY $549!
+You can get Phil&Teds Verve single in one of the two beautiful colors for $599 on Amazon (free shipping/free returns and no sales tax).

 P.S.
 If you like my review, please click “like” button below.